collinbarrett/collinbarrett.github.io/_posts/2016-01-21-nest-woes-importance-qa.md

 this morning, when I rolled out of bed at 5:45 am, the thermostat was set to 59°F when it should have been 69°F.
 Needless to say, my wife was not happy.

-> If it ain’t broke, don’t fix it.
+> If it ain't broke, don't fix it.
 > — <cite>T. Bert Lance</cite>

 ## Wrapping Up